Chhattisgarh CG TET 2017 results declared

 The Chhattisgarh CG TET 2017 results have been declared.
 The results are available on the official website.

 The CG TET exams were held on December 17.
-CG TET 2017 paper II was held for upper primary teachers ¬¬-- for Class VI to VIII - and paper I was held for primary teachers -- for Class I to V. CG TET final answer keys have also been released on the Chhattisgarh Vyapam website.
+CG TET 2017 paper II was held for upper primary teachers ¬¬-- for Class VI to VIII - and paper I was held for primary teachers -- for Class, I to V. CG TET final answer keys have also been released on the Chhattisgarh Vyapam website.
 The results are available on http://cgvyapam.choice.gov.in/.

 How to check CG TET 2017 Results: